SkylineCommunications/dataminer-docs/develop/devguide/Connector/UIComponentsLabel.md

 > [!NOTE]
 >
 > - A unit can be specified using the Units tag.
 See Protocol/Params/Param/Display/Units.
-> - Since DataMiner version 9.0.1 (RN 1205), when the value of the parameter is a string starting with a "file", "ftp", "http", "https" or "mailto" URI scheme, the parameter value will be displayed as a clickable link.
+> - When the value of the parameter is a string starting with a "file", "ftp", "http", "https", or "mailto" URI scheme, the parameter value will be displayed as a clickable link.

 ## Creating an editable label